DhruvvArora/AI-Healthcare-Assistant---Multi-Agent-LLM-System/README.md

 # Pulse AI
-## Personal Health Assistant Chatbot
+## Personal AI Health Assistant – Multi-Agent LLM System

 This is a Flutter-based Personal Health Assistant application that allows users to chat with an AI healthcare assistant.
 Users can describe their symptoms, ask health-related questions, and receive AI-generated responses.
 The backend is built using Flask, AutoGen, and OpenAI to provide intelligent responses and healthcare suggestions.